rmflight/rnaseq_tutorial/README.md

 recommend using the RStudio interactive development environment, because it allows us to easily interact with R, and sets up “projects” that control where data is found.

+## Included Data

+Note that I’ve included some of the smaller files under the [data\_files](data_files) directory so that it is easy to see what happens with some of the code down below.
+The easiest way to get them is either by downloading directly, or cloning the entire project.

 ## Finding Data